IBM/trusted-service-identity/README.md

 # modify config.yaml with ti-key-release-1.createVaultCert=true
 helm install -i --values=config.yaml ti-test ti-key-release-2-X.X.X.tgz
 ```

+# OLD DOCUMENTATION.
+It might not be relevant anymore...

 ## Create your own private key and public JSON Web Key Set (JWKS)
 Before enabling the JWT policy in Istio, you need to first create a private key